Trusted Ridgeland Attorneys

 Building Relationships that Last a Lifetime

 Despite what many couples think, a prenuptial agreement may actually be beneficial to your marriage because it settles financial concerns at the beginning and may prevent problems later.
 Similarly, postnuptial agreements may help reduce financial insecurities so that you can continue with your marriage while having the utmost clarity about the future.
-At the Hancock Law Firm, our lawyers can guide people in the Madison, Rankin, and Hinds County areas through the process of crafting these types of agreements.
+Prenups and postnups are enforceable in Mississippi—but only when they meet certain legal requirements.

 Contact us now to get started on drafting your marital agreement.